AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

     main2d*.exe inputs amrex.v=1 amrex.fpe_trap_invalid=1 -- -tao_monitor

-then AMReX will parse the inputs file and the optional AMReX's command line arguments, but will ignore everything after "--".
+then AMReX will parse the inputs file and the optional AMReX's command line arguments, but will ignore everything after the double dashes.

 .. _sec:basics:amrgrids: